 Sicklerville is a larger medium-sized town located in the state of New Jersey.
 With a population of 53,375 people and ten constituent neighborhoods, Sicklerville is the 22nd largest community in New Jersey.

-Unlike some towns, Sicklerville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sicklerville are a mix of both white- and blue-collar jobs.
-Overall, Sicklerville is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Sicklerville who work in office and administrative support (15.30%), management occupations (11.68%), and sales jobs (9.65%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sicklerville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Sicklerville is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Sicklerville who work in office and administrative support (16.21%), management occupations (11.62%), and sales jobs (10.11%).

 Also of interest is that Sicklerville has more people living here who work in computers and math than 95% of the places in the US.